 Income taxes are provided for based on taxable income and the varying tax rates applicable in Russia, Ukraine, the Netherlands, Luxembourg, Jersey and Cyprus.
 Certain costs and expenses, including some types of employees' compensation, benefits, and interest, which are included as expenses in the consolidated statement of comprehensive income are not deductible when determining taxable income.
 The Company and certain of its subsidiaries, which were registered in Jersey, the Channel Islands until December 2010, had been granted "Exempt Company" status and were exempt from Jersey income taxes.
-Starting from December 2010, those companies have been redomiciled and registered in Cyprus and became subject to Cypriot tax legislation.
-The statutory income tax rate applicable to the Russian companies is 20% (2009: 20%).
-The statutory income tax rate applicable to the Ukrainian companies is 25% (2009: 25%).
+Starting from December 2010, those companies have been registered in Cyprus and became subject to Cypriot tax legislation.